zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 lowliness, make others stand in nobility while the heart is restrained, or make others stand in lowliness, make oneself stand in nobleness and the heart is restrained.
 How to make yourself humble and make others stand up noble and flatter others?
-[Thinking:] 『You are very helpful to me, I rely on you to get clothes, food, shelter, the needs of patients, medical necessities, and anyone who gives or wants to do they think I am dependent on you Those who are regarded as you, all my previous names from my parents have disappeared to me, because
+[Thinking:] "You are very helpful to me, I rely on you to get clothes, food, shelter, the needs of patients, medical necessities, and anyone who gives or wants to do they think I am dependent on you Those who are regarded as you, all my previous names from my parents have disappeared to me, because